Common Name: Lady's mantle, Lion's foot, Bear's foot, Dew cup

 Alchemilla or aka “the little alchemist” is a simple Rose family astringent that has a special affinity to the uterus and the female reproductive system.
 A wonderful uterine tonic for the uterus that has lost its tone and there is a need for strengthening.
 Its cooling, astringent properties make it a useful hemostatic and effective for any kind of bleeding.
 Excessive blood flow in menstruation, mid cycle bleeding, breakthrough bleeding in pregnancy, and post birth bleeding.

 Lady’s Mantle works not just on a physical level but energetic and spiritual level as well.
 One of the best protection herbs for women especially for boundary violations.
 Lady’s mantle is an ally for any instance where the integrity of the womb has been compromised and the emotional heart has experienced trauma from rape, sexual abuse, abortion, and miscarriage.
 Shame, sadness and guilt, Lady’s mantle can help to process these emotions, moving the energy from trauma to transformation or victim to victory.
 Restoring and lifting the spirit up again.
 We can see a signature here.
-The leaves do not absorb water, the water is brought to the surface.
-The same can be said with the emotional pain, Alchemilla will help the spirit not to absorb these emotions but rather move the energy out to the surface for the trauma to be processed.
+The leaves do not absorb water, the water sits on the leaf.
+The same can be said with the emotional pain, Alchemilla will help the spirit to not absorb these heavy emotions but rather move the energy to the surface for the trauma to be processed.
 Women who have been through these experiences say that Lady's mantle helped them to feel whole again, protected and reclaim apart of their femininity.
 Pairs nicely with Hawthorn.

 Alchemilla also has an affinity the veins.
 A vascular tonic to tighten and tone the veins which are often prone to relaxation.